Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 - Docs Index → [`/docs/README_TOC.md`](docs/README_TOC.md)

-> If it can’t be audited, it doesn’t count.
+> If it can’t be audited, it doesn’t count - that's the rule, not the slogan.

 ---